 Oklahoma is home to 39 Indian tribes as well as many supporting businesses and law firms who provide experiential learning opportunities and jobs.

-Certificate in Sustainable Energy & Resources Law (SERL)
+Concentration in Sustainable Energy & Resources Law (SERL)

-TU Law offers a certificate program in which students may advance their knowledge in energy and natural resources law.
+TU Law offers a program in which students may advance their knowledge in energy and natural resources law.

 Students benefit from TU College of Law’s location in Tulsa, Oklahoma, as the city is a global leader in oil and nature gas exploration and production companies with more than 20,000 workers in exploration and production, engineering, geology and law.